OpenScienceMOOC/Main/CONTRIBUTING.md

 Refer to the [README](README.md).

 ## Content style
+This is flexible to each module as required, and defined by each development team in advance as part of the protocol.

 ## Code style
+Flexible, as long as it is consistent.
+Ideally, all content would be drafted in markdown, for increasing re-use.
+This can be easily performed in R Studio, for example, which also has a GitHub interface to make collaborating on this project even simpler.

+Please read [this guide](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN) to familiarise yourself with this process.
+Which in itself, is actually fairly powerful for Open Science!

 ## Pull requests
 - Try not to pollute your pull request with unintended changes – keep them simple and small.
 If possible, squash your commits.